JonathanFDS16/JonathanFDS16/README.md

-- 👋 Hi, I’m @JonathanFDS16
+- 👋 Hi, I’m Jonathan
-- 👀 I’m interested in playing guitar and programming
+- 👀 I’m interested in playing guitar and programming.
-- 🌱 I’m currently learning Java at CWRU
+- 🌱 I’m currently learning Java at CWRU.
+With +8 experience in Java.
-- 💞️ I’m looking to collaborate on projects in general and learn more about topics in Computer Science
 - 📫 How to reach me.
 Instagram: @jonathan_fd_silva

 <!---